kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-20-the-fawn-engine-post.md

 output - or in other words, boring).
 As I implied earlier, in order to be engaging, generated content has to "feel" like it was created with purpose.
-Other than having an army of writers on 24-hour standby, using an LLM is the only practical and realistic way to implement this kind of functionality in a PG environment.
+Other than having an army of writers on 24-hour standby, using an LLM is the only practical and realistic way to implement this kind of functionality in a ProcGen environment.

 I'm rambling again, and I've not even really talked about what the game is.
 Let me fix that.